dannofield/Particle-Filter-Kidnapped-Vehicle/README.md

 # Step 1: Normal Distribution (or Gaussian or Gauss or Laplace–Gauss) distribution

 We initialize a particle filter by initializing particles to Gaussian distribution around first position and all the weights to 1.

 Cpp has the tools to apply a Normal/Gaussian distribution [normal_distribution](http://en.cppreference.com/w/cpp/numeric/random/normal_distribution) using a [default_random_engine](http://www.cplusplus.com/reference/random/default_random_engine/)

 Also, for each position received, we will simulate noisy measurement from GPS sensor.
-This measurement included the x coordinate, y coordinate (both in m) and the theta (orientation) of vehicle in radian.
+This measurement includes the x coordinate, y coordinate (both in m) and the theta (orientation) of vehicle in radian.

 This noise is modelled by Gaussian distribution with standard deviation in x, y and theta provided as a part of GPS uncertainty specification.